Counselor-In-Training (CIT) Program

 This program at Riverbanks Zoo and Garden is a summer volunteer opportunity for teenagers who desire to gain practical, hands-on work experience teaching children in a camp setting as well as increase their knowledge of the natural world.

+Please complete the online application form.
 The CIT program is a highly competitive program which requires an in-person interview including parents, negative TB test, and background check.
 Only 6 teens are accepted per 5 week session for a total of 12 CITs per summer.

 For more information, please contact Alma Ruffin at 803.602.0885.